 The challenges that the municipality is faced with when it comes to development issues are laid in the following tables.
-The table below also addresses the attempts that have been made to deal with these challenges as well.
+The table below also addresses the attempts that have been made to deal with these challenges as well;

-Table 10: EXISTING CHALLENGES SURROUNDING THE HOUSING SECTOR WITHIN THE MUNICIPALITY

-CHALLENGES DESCRIPTIONS LACK OF BULK SERVICES CONFIRMATION FOR THE DISTRICT MUNICIPALITY.
-The municipality is experiencing problems with the confirmation of bulk services from the District for some of the housing projects.
-This is particularly problematic in the urban projects.
-Attempts have been to have meetings to address this issue but clarity regarding movement of projects hasn't been provided.
+Table 10: EXISTING CHALLENGES SURROUNDING THE HOUSING SECTOR WITHIN THE MUNICIPALITY have meetings to address this issue but clarity regarding movement of projects hasn't been provided.
 HOUSING BACKLOG Housing backlog in Ubuhlebezwe Municipality manifests itself in the form of substandard dwelling units, particularly in the traditional authority and informal settlement areas.
 These dwelling units are constructed in traditional material and are self-built units, which do not meet any building standards.
 In fact, they are built without any building plans or involvement of authorities.
 SUSTAINABILITY OF SETTLEMENTS Rural settlements in Ubuhlebezwe are not sustainable in the short to long term basis.
 Most people in the area do not derive a sustainable living from rural agriculture.
 There is a heavy dependence on welfare grants ("survival capital") and external in-flows of remittances from urban centres or commercial farms.
 The key challenge is therefore to transform these rural villages into sustainable human settlements with basic services, social infrastructure and economic development opportunities.
 LAND FOR HOUSING There are certain challenges in Human Settlement development projects that relates to land issues.
 These include the following: Slow and complex land identification and development processes; Limited land in close proximity to the town centre; Slow and complex land purchasing procedures.
 Strategies need to be developed to assist in fast tracking of land identification and release.
 ILLEGAL OCCUPATION OF LAND The majority of informal settlements manifest itself in the illegal occupation of land.
 People seek employment opportunities or better access to services in urban areas and occupies open pieces of land.
 These unoccupied pieces of land are usually in close proximity to a town, and might be on land not suitable for human habitation or development.
 It becomes problematic for the municipality to deal with and accommodate these illegal occupants.
-Table 35: challenges -housing It has also been found that some completed houses are being rented or sold illegally, and are being illegally extended.
+Toble 25: challenges, housing It has also been found that some completed houses are being rented or sold illegally, and are being illegally extended.
 This is problematic because the housing delivery process is to curb the housing backlog challenge and if more houses are being illegally used the housing backlog will not be addressed.